 With the support of the UNDP GEF SGP, Center for Disaster Philanthropy, Water Mission, and Global Giving, FRIENDS has replaced our damaged solar array, and will install a water catchment and filtration system to provide a back up source of potable water.

 Sustainable Job Training Opportunities

 Empowering youth with knowledge

 As Abaco recovers, we feel it is important to help our communities get back on their feet.
 By providing opportunities for training in sustainable fields such as renewable energy, eco-tourism, and regenerative farming we hope to inspire and encourage Abaco's youths to become entrepreneurs in their own right.
 This way, we help to build capacity on island and support FRIENDS' vision of a sustainable future for Abaco.
-Our pilot training program will be in partnership with Engineered Electric Services and the successful applicants will gain their practical experience during the installation of FRIENDS' new solar array.
+Our pilot training program in partnership with Engineered Electric Services assisted successful applicants in gaining practical experience during the installation of FRIENDS' new solar array.

 Connecting International Groups with the community

 Facilitating relief and telling the story of survival